 When our conceits have deceived us and our successes have seduced us, thank God for a friend like Jesus.

-What book is Paul working on now?
+What book is Paul working on?
 Become a supporter on Patreon and get exclusive looks at forthcoming work.
-Your generosity will help fund the spread of the gospel all over the world!
+Your support will help fund the spread of the gospel all over the world!

 Great insight as usual.
 Too bad the church has preached the negative aspect for so long and discouraged so many of us.

 Jesus was never concerned about the behavior on the outside, but the death on the inside.
 Mt.
 23